The true story

 playing or adjusting them in the evenings, at the piano...

-But then, after moving my life permanently in northern Europe in 2016, came The North,
+But then, after moving my life permanently in northern Europe in 2016, it came The North,

 my North, with its spaces, voices, colours,